-This adults-only hotel is set right next to Palm Beach’s platinum sands, and is only a five-minute drive from Aruba’s quirky capital, Oranjestad.
+This adults-only hotel is set right next to Palm Beach’s platinum sands, and is only a twenty-minute drive from Aruba’s quirky capital, Oranjestad.

 The adults-only Riu Palace Antillas is pulled up against Palm Beach, so you’ve got white sands at your fingertips.
-There’s a pool and a terrace for sunbathing, plus a handful of restaurants to pick between.
+There’s 2 pools and a terrace for sunbathing, plus a handful of restaurants to pick between.

 Bedrooms come with all sorts of luxuries, like 24-hour room service, liquor dispensers and roomy balconies.
 Plus, you can upgrade to a sea-view suite.